droglenc/NCNRS349/resources/Syllabus-Current.md

 ----

 ## Course Workflow
-This course is composed of daily modules (see link in upper-right) of material.
+This course is composed of daily modules of material (see link in upper-right).
 The following is a general workflow that will be followed for each module.

 1. **Prepare Module Material** -- A detailed reading and some pertinent videos are provided for each module. **You will need to engage thoroughly with these materials**.
-By this, I mean that you need to be focused (i.e., not distracted) while reading and you need to think hard about concepts that don't make sense to you after your first read. **A cursory reading likely will not be adequate.** Please ask questions you have about the preparatory materials on the "Questions - Preparation Guide" Teams channel or during help hours ([quick links on class homepage](../){:target="_blank"}).
+By this, I mean that you need to be focused (i.e., not distracted) while reading and you need to think hard about concepts that don't make sense to you after your first read. **A cursory reading likely will not be adequate.** Please ask questions you have about the preparatory materials on the "Questions - Preparation Guide" Teams channel ([quick link on class homepage](../){:target="_blank"}) or during help hours.
 See grading section below for a related assignment.
 1. **Class Time** -- During class I will generally present a short lecture that will attempt to clarify and cement the major concepts from the preparatory materials.
 In addition, I will demonstrate how to perform analyses and we will work on example analyses and case studies and discuss case studies and readings together.
 In some class periods there will be some time for you to get started on the module assignment (see next).
 1. **Module Assignment** -- Most modules will have an assignment that is designed for you to gain experience with the module topic.
 Some assignments will be started in class but all assignments will require some time outside of class to complete.
-Please ask questions you have about the module assignment on the "Questions - Module Assignment" Teams channel or during help hours ([quick links on class homepage](../){:target="_blank"}).
+Please ask questions you have about the module assignment on the "Questions - Module Assignment" Teams channel ([quick link on class homepage](../){:target="_blank"}) or during help hours.
 The assignment will be prepared and turned in as described in the grading section below.

 ----